huggingface/transformers/docs/source/testing.rst

   <https://github.com/huggingface/transformers/blob/master/examples/seq2seq/test_finetune_trainer.py>`__ - a normal
   (non-PL) test

-To jump right into the execution point, search for the ``execute_async_std`` function in those tests.
+To jump right into the execution point, search for the ``execute_subprocess_async`` function in those tests.

 You will need at least 2 GPUs to see these tests in action: